 It’s likely a “chicken or egg” situation- what comes first?
 Metabolic derangement that leads to genetic mutations or genetic mutations that lead to abnormal cell metabolism?

 There is certainly evidence for both.
 AND we can’t forget we also have to consider what’s going on in the immune system and the immediate environment of the tumour.
-It is likely that depending on the type of tumour, there are various degrees of all the issues outlines above.
+It is likely that depending on the type of tumour, there are various degrees of all the issues outlined above.

 And therefore, different type of tumours need different type of treatments